apache-hb/cthulhu/data/docs/contrib.md

 <h3>Naming and style for allocating interfaces</h3>
 In order of importance:

-1. When a type is always heap allocated its constructor must be named `<type>_new` and take its @ref arena_t as the last parameter.
+1. When an object is heap allocated its constructor must be named `<type>_new` and need a @ref arena_t as the last parameter.
   - `map_new`, `vector_new`, `set_new` etc

-2. When a type is only every stack allocated a `<type>_make` function should be provided when construction requires logic beyond assignment
+2. When an object is stack allocated a `<type>_make` function should be provided when construction requires logic

 ```c
 typedef struct text_t